Bon Natural Life Limited (BON) is a good investment, but the stock may be overvalued

-A share of Bon Natural Life Limited (NASDAQ:BON) closed at $0.66 per share on Thursday, up from $0.65 day before.
-While Bon Natural Life Limited has overperformed by 1.22%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, BON fell by -85.55%, with highs and lows ranging from $5.39 to $0.52, whereas the simple moving average fell by -55.29% in the last 200 days.
+As of Friday, Bon Natural Life Limited’s (NASDAQ:BON) stock closed at $0.70, up from $0.66 the previous day.
+While Bon Natural Life Limited has overperformed by 6.08%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, BON fell by -83.88%, with highs and lows ranging from $5.39 to $0.52, whereas the simple moving average fell by -52.33% in the last 200 days.

 Top 5 EV Tech Stocks to Buy for 2023